cavo789/vba_word_tips/readme.md

 End Sub
 ```

-And not only that singe table but all tables in your current documentation.
+And not only that single table but all tables in your current documentation.

-### Before

 ## License